massgov/mayflower/patternlab/docs/a11y-checklist/images.md

 > Remove the `role="img"`.
 >
-> `role="img"` makes the element focusable, which is not necessary in this case because the image is for decoration.
+> `role="img"` makes the element focusable, which is not necessary in this case because the image is decorative.

 [Go to the following question. ⬇️](#alt2)